tfeb/warranted/README.md

 ## Notes on security
 The main purpose of the thing is to evade the MacOS privacy controls without just giving up completely: it's not intended as a comprehensive solution to anything and in particular

-**I make no promise at all that `warranted` is even slightly secure: you use it entirely at your own risk.**
+> **I make no promise at all that `warranted` is even slightly secure: you use it entirely at your own risk.** – tfb

 Specific security notes.

 - `warranted` is only as secure as the Racket reader, which is probably not very secure.
 - The default configuration will let it read a file controlled by the user running it: it needs to be tied down with a meta file to stop that.
+- It knows nothing of file permissions, and in particular does no checking that, for instance `/usr/local/etc/warranted/meta.rktd` can't be written or replaced by the user running `warranted`.
 - *It's just a hack*: I wrote it in a few hours so I could make my cron jobs work, and that's all it's good for.

 If you care about security, read the code: it's not very big.